THOMAS, THOMAS, AND THOMAS

 - Draft a cease-and-desist letter.
 Below you will find links to sample cease-and-desist letters, along with my guide on drafting C&D letters.
 Draft a cease-and-desist letter to your assigned opponent.
 When and only when I give you an express written go-ahead, transmit your C&D letter to the defendant.
 Do not transmit any correspondence to anyone prior to my express written approval, and you may only transmit your C&D to approved email address(es).

 - Draft a UDRP complaint.
 Draft a persuasive complaint pursuant to the UDRP.
 Use as your template the WIPO model UDRP complaint.
 Your complaint should comply with the UDRP, UDRP rules, and Supplemental WIPO UDRP Rules.
 The UDRP procedure does not allow for witnesses or hearings.
-Therefore, a UDRP complaint is akin to a one-short combination court complaint/motion for summary judgment, with evidence attached as exhibits.
+Therefore, a UDRP complaint is akin to a one-shot combination court complaint/motion for summary judgment, with evidence attached as exhibits.
 It’s like a “one-shot” litigation document.
 Accordingly, you must include all your relevant factual allegations, all of your legal arguments, your preemptive responses to any anticipated respondent counter-arguments, and attach exhibits from your investigation that support your complaint.
 The complaint should also include citations in the text to your attached exhibits.
 Note that thorough documentation will help you to compile persuasive evidence to use as exhibits to your complaint.

 - Draft an objective memorandum.
 Draft an objective memorandum that: 1) assesses the effectiveness of your enforcement (C&D) efforts; and 2) assesses the client’s likelihood of succeeding in a UDRP proceeding.
 The memo should be addressed to the senior partner only and should be frank and objective.
 Do not hide the ball and do not sugar-coat things.